gravity-ui/uikit/src/components/lab/NumberInput/README.md

 Allows you to set the label to the left of control.

-- label occupies the leftmost position relative to the control.
-That is, the elements added via `leftContent` property will be located to the right.
+- label is located to the right of the elements added via `startContent` property.
 - label can take up no more than half the width of the entire NumberInput's space.

 <!--LANDING_BLOCK